-Travel restriction relaxed for tourists from China, three years after the Covid-19 pandemic, has seen them travelling once again with Malaysia becoming a destination of choice.
+Travel restriction relaxed for tourists from China, three years after the Covid-19 pandemic, has seen them travelling once again with Malaysia becoming a destination of choice with smooth entry process.

 A check by Berita Harian at the Kuala Lumpur International Airport (KLIA) today found a group of tourists arriving on flights from Hong Kong and Taipei this morning.

 Most of them looked cheerful despite three years of restrictions by China on its citizens travelling abroad.